chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

 This project is licensed under MIT licence.
 Please see [LICENSE](./LICENSE) file for more information.

 ### Acknowledgments
- - Background photo by Nathan Anderson on [Unsplash](https://unsplash.com/photos/OQKQzw4o8cU)
+ - Background photo by Gabriel Sollmann on [Unsplash](https://unsplash.com/photos/-_2T9LzwbGU)